project-akri/akri/docs/extensibility.md

 4. Create a pull request, updating the minor version of akri.
 See [contributing](./contributing.md#versioning) to learn more about our versioning strategy.

 For a protocol to be considered fully implemented the following must be included in the PR.
 Note that the HTTP protocol above has not completed all of the requirements.
-1. A new DiscoveryHandler implementation in the Akri Agent
+1. A new DiscoveryHandler implementation in the Akri agent
 1. An update to the Configuration CRD to include the new `ProtocolHandler`
 1. A sample protocol broker for the new resource
 1. A sample Configuration that uses the new protocol in the form of a Helm template and values